 How are variables stored in Python (Stack or Heap)?

-In Python, variables are stored differently based on their type and scope either it can be stored in the heap or in the stack which are the two main memory regions utilized for a variable storage.
+In Python, variables are stored differently based on their type and scope in two main memory regions: the stack and the heap.
 Python, being a high-level programming language, abstracts away many low-level memory management details from the programmer.
-However, it's still essential to understand how variables are stored in Python to write efficient and optimized code.
+However, understanding how variables are stored is essential for writing efficient and optimized code.

 The stack is a region of memory used for storing local variables and function call information.
 It operates on a Last-In-First-Out (LIFO) basis, where the most recently added item is the first to be removed.

-The stack is generally used for variables of primitive data types, such as numbers, booleans, and characters.
-These variables have a fixed memory size, which is known at compile-time.
+The stack is generally used for variables of primitive data types, such as numbers, booleans, and strings.
+These variables have a predictable memory footprint and are stored directly on the stack for quick access.

 def example_function():